 Perform the following steps to configure Authentication policy for end users who access services through Captive Portal.
 Before starting, ensure that your Security Policy allows users to access the services and URL categories that require authentication.

-- Configure the firewall to use one of the following services
+- Configure the firewall to use one of the following services to authenticate users.

 - External Authentication Services—Configure a server profile to define how the firewall connects to the service.

 - Local database authentication—Add each user account to the local user database on the firewall.

 - Kerberos single sign-on (SSO)—Create a Kerberos keytab for the firewall.
 Optionally, you can configure the firewall to use Kerberos SSO as the primary authentication service and, if SSO failures occur, fall back to an external service or local database authentication.

 - Configure an Authentication Profile and Sequence for each set of users and Authentication policy rules that require the same authentication services and settings.Select theTypeof authentication service and related settings:

 - External service—Select theTypeof external server and select theServer Profileyou created for it.

 - Local database authentication—Set theTypetoLocal Database.
 In theAdvancedsettings,Addthe Captive Portal users and user groups you created.

 - Kerberos SSO—Specify theKerberos RealmandImporttheKerberos Keytab.